 Vietnam is full of unexpected, marvelous sights: vast, green rice terraces fill the landscape, dotted by numerous conical hats of local farmers.
-A country of seemingly endless farmland is interrupted by massive cities with a vibrant nightlife.
+A country of seemingly endless farmland is interrupted by massive cities with vibrant nightlife.
 Centuries-old temples and decorated pagodas are found at every turn, including a tiny one that stands on one leg in the center of a lotus pond.
-Bustling markets full of colorful, fresh fruits and patterned trinkets can be found only a short walk from ornate French colonial buildings, community squares and neatly kept public gardens.
+Bustling markets full of colorful, fresh fruits and patterned trinkets can be found only a short walk from ornate French colonial buildings, community squares, and neatly kept public gardens.

 Tours & Packages

 We love hearing your stories and seeing your photos!
 Check out our entire fan photo gallery and upload your photos.

 Commonly known as Saigon, this city in southern Vietnam was renamed Ho Chi Minh City in 1976 when Saigon merged with the Gia Dinh Province.
 Ho Chi Minh City perfectly illustrates its past and future -- full of towering skyscrapers and charming tree-lined streets.
 Famously known for its importance during the Vietnam War, the city is also recognized for its French influence scattered throughout.
 Some great examples of this influence are the Notre-Dame Cathedral, created solely with French-imported materials, the ornate French colonial Saigon Post Office that famous architect Gustave Eiffel built, and Reunification Hall, which formerly served as the Presidential Palace.
 Take time to visit one of the earliest surviving structures in Saigon -- Bến Thành Market.
 This bustling market is full of stalls and vendors selling local handicrafts, textiles, souvenirs, and cuisine.
 Some of the top street foods in Ho Chi Minh City are Vietnamese sandwiches, southern-style southern pancakes, and broken rice.